 Karate is often depicted as a brutal martial art form.
 However, its violent reputation shouldn’t put you off getting involved in it.
 Karate may be a contact sport, but it requires great skill and agility.
 Competition karate is centred on balance, grace and self-discipline, rather than straightforward punching and kicking.
-As a result, here’s the realbuzz.com guide to some of the key karate techniques you may wish to learn as you progress in the sport.
+Here’s some important moves you’ll want to know about.

 Key karate techniques